Markovian Gaussian Process Variational Autoencoders: Additional Experimental and Implementation Details

-We have 4000 train and 1000 test Mujoco sequences obtained from \citet{rubanova2019latent}.
-We created missing time steps by randomly dropping out $40\%$ of them.
+We create missing time steps by randomly dropping out $60\%$ of them.

 For each model during training, we used the following configurations (note that we use the standard PyTorch-TensorFlow-Jax notation for network layers).
-Note that unlike \citet{rubanova2019latent}, we do not use a masked autoencoder approach for training and only use the non-missing time steps to compute the ELBO. \begin{itemize} \item Batch size: 40 \item Training epochs: 300 \item Number of latent channels: $L=15$ \item Adam optimizer learning rate: 5e-3 (1e-3 for MGPVAE since this yielded better results). \item clipGradNorm(model parameters, 100) \item Encoder structure: Linear($L$, 32)-ReLU-Linear(32, L).
-If latentODE then slightly different due to the ODE-RNN. \item Decoder structure: Linear($L$, 16)-ReLU-Linear(16, 14). \item If KVAE or VRNN, we had to applying KL and Adam optimizer step size schedulers in order to make them work, meaning that they are more intricately optimised than the other models.
-LatentODE also used a KL scheduler. \end{itemize}
+Note that unlike \citet{rubanova2019latent}, we do not use a masked autoencoder approach for training and only use the non-missing time steps to compute the ELBO. \begin{itemize} \item Batch size: 16 \item Training epochs: 1000 if $T=100$ and 500 if $T=1000$. \item Number of latent channels: $L=15$ \item Adam optimizer learning rate: 1e-3. \item clipGradNorm(model parameters, 100) \item Encoder structure: Linear($L$, 32)-ReLU-Linear(32, L).
+If latentODE then slightly different but similar due to the ODE-RNN. \item Decoder structure: Linear($L$, 16)-ReLU-Linear(16, 14). \item If KVAE or VRNN, we had to applying KL and Adam optimizer step size schedulers in order to make them work, meaning that they are more intricately optimised than the other models.
+LatentODE also used a KL scheduler. \item If SVGPVAE or MGPVAE, initialise the kernel lengthscales with: 5 if $T=100$ and 50 if $T=1000$.
+The kernel hyperparameters (lengthscales and scales) are subsequently optimised via the ELBO. \item SVGPVAE, VRNN, latentODE and MGPVAE we use early stopping with the validation RMSE on 320 if $T=100$ else 80 validation sequences (not part of train or test sets).
+For KVAE and CRU, adding cross-validation is practically too time consuming and so the model at the last training epoch is used for test evaluation. \end{itemize}

+\textbf{Remark:} CRU \citep{schirmer2022modeling} is capable of modelling continuous data in the form $(t_i, y_i)_{i=0}^N$, but, unlike latentODE, SVGPVAE or MGPVAE, it is unable to condition on $(t_i, y_i)_i$ and then predict at any time step $t\in (t_0, t_N)$.
+Therefore to train the CRU for our task, we have to treat it the same way as VRNN and KVAE, where we perform Kalman filtering in regular time steps and then mask out the unobserved time steps during training.
+Furthermore, this model is trained via maximum likelihood estimation, and so we only report the test RMSE metric.

+\textbf{Implementation Details:} VRNN, KVAE, latentODE, SVGPVAE and CRU are implemented in PyTorch.
+For latentODE and CRU, they are mostly unmodified, based off the original author's implementations.
+We rewrite SVGPVAE using the more efficient framework of Functorch \citep{functorch2021}, which we find to give better implementation efficiency and performance than the original TensorFlow implementation.
+MGPVAE is implemented with Objax \citet{objax2020github} within JAX.

-During test time, we used $K=20$ latent samples to compute the NLL and RMSE (via the posterior mean).
+During test time, we use $K=20$ latent samples to compute the NLL and RMSE (via the posterior mean).
 The NLL and RMSE of the predictive results on the test set are calculated over the entire sequence.